bitnami/charts/bitnami/redis/README.md

 Finally, it fixes https://github.com/helm/charts/issues/7803 by removing mutable labels in `spec.VolumeClaimTemplate.metadata.labels` so that it is upgradable.

-In order to upgrade, delete the Redis&trade; StatefulSet before upgrading:
+In order to upgrade, delete the Redis&reg; StatefulSet before upgrading:

 ```bash
 kubectl delete statefulsets.apps --cascade=false my-release-redis-master
 ```

-And edit the Redis&trade; slave (and metrics if enabled) deployment:
+And edit the Redis&reg; slave (and metrics if enabled) deployment:

 ```bash
 kubectl patch deployments my-release-redis-slave --type=json -p='[{"op": "remove", "path": "/spec/selector/matchLabels/chart"}]'